strimzi/strimzi.github.io/contributing/index.md

     - Helping users, for example on GitHub, the mailing list, Slack, Stack Overflow, and so on.
     - Promotion of Strimzi, for example by blogging, speaking at conferences, and so on.
 * An understanding of the overall architecture/structure of the codebase.
-* Knowing when to ask for help or seek consensus.
+* Knowing when to ask for help or seek consensus (being a maintainer is not a licence to merge "at will" whatever you chose).
 * An indication of being committed to the long term success of the project.